agtj2007/PowrFlow/README.md

 # PowrFlow
-Classic PowerFlow Algorithm Based on MatPower file with surfix was modified on the basis of matpower.
+Classic PowerFlow Algorithm Based on MatPower
+Files  with surfix "_LAB110" was modified on the basis of matpower.
+The jaccobi matrix is computed with classic power flow theroy.